D5GY/Sentinel/README.md

 The development team work hard at making this bot as stable as possible and listen to feedback our users suggest.

-If you would like support our bot please join our [discord](https://discord.gg/2qMmFKn "Sentinel Discord Server") & even try it out in your guild.
+If you would like support our bot please join our [discord](https://discord.gg/2qMmFKn "Sentinel Discord Server") & or even [invite](https://discord.com/oauth2/authorize?client_id=739203261797498953&permissions=8&scope=bot) to use Sentinel in your guild.